LasseRosenow/riot-runtime-config/README.md

 [Configuration Managers](#4-configuration-managers) and the [RIOT Registry](#3-the-riot-registry).

-The RIOT Registry acts as common interface to access Runtime Configurations and store them in non-volatile devices.
+The RIOT Registry acts as a common interface to access Runtime Configurations and store them in non-volatile devices.

 All runtime configuration can be accessed either from the RIOT Application or